bmilcs/odin-project/nodejs.md

 - `main()` is popped from the stack
 - Event loop sees **call stack is empty** and **callback queue is NOT empty**
 - Event loop moves callbacks to call stack for execution (FIFO - first in first out)

+### NPM Node Package Manager

+`require` is a function:

+- accepts "path" parameter
+- returns module.exports

+`require` does 3 things:

+- loads modules bundled with Node.js: file system, HTTP from Node.js API
+- loads third party libraries: Express, Mongoose (installed from npm)
+- require your own files: modularize the project

+### V8 Turbo-charges JS by leveraging C++

+V8: open source runtime engine written in C++

+- JavaScript > V8 (C++) > Machine Code
+- Run standalone
+- Can be embedded into any C++ app
+- Hooks for writing C++ available to JS

+### Events

+Something happens that we can respond to

+1. System Events: C++ core, library called libuv
+   1. finished reading a file
+2. Custom events: JavaScript core